How to Popularize Ideas Online

 SEO.
 Yes, the SEO 2.0 I stand for is an idea I popularized to some extent.

-I didn’t really succeed in popularizing the “2.0” moniker itself.
+I didn’t really succeed in popularizing the “2.0” moniker.

 I also failed to change the perception of the SEO acronym itself which is tainted to say the least.
 The mainstream does not understand SEO let alone accept and appreciate it.

-Even in the business world SEO remains the ugly stepchild nobody really asks but has to sit at the table with the others.
+Even in the business world SEO remains the ugly stepchild nobody really talks to but has to sit at the table with the others.

-SEO is just considered a necessary evil and most business people would like to see it “dead” hence the large number of articles proclaiming the death of SEO.
+SEO is just considered a necessary evil and most business people would like to see it “dead“.

 It seemed like a good idea around 2007 when the enthusiasm of the new social Web was very strong but it backfired in the long run for sure.
 It’s “keep it simple” or lose people along the way.